benji07/Benji07OAuthBundle/README.md

 With this bundle, your user can login, link and unlink they account.

-This bundle is only compatible with Doctrine ORM
+This bundle support both Doctrine ORM and Propel

 ## Installation